aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-md/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to MD" h2="Export XSLFO File to MD via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to MD within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to MD.

+The process of converting XSLFO to MD begins with the use of Aspose.PDF for .NET.
+This component allows developers to export XSLFO to XLSX.
+This is done by simply loading the XSLFO file into the Aspose.PDF for .NET API and then calling the ExportToXLSX method.
+This method will then convert the XSLFO file into an XLSX file.

+Once the XSLFO file has been converted to XLSX, the next step is to use Aspose.Cells for .NET.
+This component provides a powerful and reliable Spreadsheet Programming API that enables developers to easily convert XLSX to MD.
+This is done by simply loading the XLSX file into the Aspose.Cells for .NET API and then calling the Save method.
+This method will then convert the XLSX file into an MD file.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to MD within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to MD.
+By using Aspose.Total for .NET, developers can quickly and accurately convert XSLFO files to MD within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to MD.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}